 Lisa's work has been exhibited at Baltimore Clayworks in Baltimore, Maryland, the Leedy-Voulkos gallery in Kansas City, Missouri, and Anderson O'Brien Gallery in Omaha, Nebraska.
 In 1996, Lisa was invited to participate in "Korea's Clay and Fire Symposium" and the “Winter Universiade ' 97: Ceremonial International Exhibition of Sculptors & Ceramists" in Muju-Chonju, South Korea.
 During the summer of 1998, she spent six weeks exploring China, Chinese ceramics, and Chinese ceramic history ina joint program sponsored by Alfred University and Jingdezhen Ceramic Institute.

 Most recently, Lisa had a solo exhibition entitled "Misplaced" at the Kimmel Harding Nelson Center for the Arts in Nebraska City (2017).
-"Misplaced 2" will open at the LUX Center for the Arts in Lincoln, Nebraska in August 2018.
-During the 2018/2018 academic year, her wall installation, "Agatha" will be displayed at Spring Hill College in Mobile, Alabama.
+"Misplaced 2" was installed at the LUX Center for the Arts in Lincoln, Nebraska during August and September 2018.
+The wall installation, "Agatha", will be installed during the first week of October 2018 at Spring Hill College in Mobile, Alabama, for the duration of the academic year.